saipradeep16/Retail-Sales-Forecasting/README.md

-# 🧠 Retail Sales Forecasting with Machine Learning and Deep Learning
+# 🧠 An Enhanced Machine Learning Model for Prediction of Retail Sales

 This repository presents a comprehensive approach to predicting retail sales using both **structured** and **time-series** datasets.
 The project implements classical machine learning algorithms and advanced deep learning models—including a hybrid model—to demonstrate the effectiveness of different techniques across different data contexts.